Kering and BASF fall as European shares slip back

-LONDON Shares in luxury goods group Kering (PRTP.PA) and chemicals company BASF (BASFn.DE) fell on Friday after business updates, while new worries about the Ebola virus also weighed on European stock markets.
+LONDON, Oct 24 Shares in luxury goods group Kering and chemicals company BASF fell on Friday after business updates, while new worries about the Ebola virus also weighed on European stock markets.

-Kering (PRTP.PA) slumped 5.1 percent, making it the worst-performing stock on the pan-European FTSEurofirst 300 index .FTEU3 after sales fell at its Gucci brand.
+Kering slumped 5.1 percent, making it the worst-performing stock on the pan-European FTSEurofirst 300 index after sales fell at its Gucci brand.

 The declines in the two companies, coupled with new worries over Ebola, contributed to send the FTSEurofirst 300 lower, with the index closing down by 0.3 percent at 1,312.74 points.